seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Up to the eastern tower,
 Whose height commands as subject all the vale,
 To see the battle.
 Hector, whose patience
-Is, as a virtue, fix’d, to-day was moved:
+Is, as a virtue, fix'd, to-day was moved:
 He chid Andromache and struck his armourer,
 And, like as there were husbandry in war,
-Before the sun rose he was harness’d light,
+Before the sun rose he was harness'd light,
 And to the field goes he; where every flower
 Did, as a prophet, weep what it foresaw
-In Hector’s wrath.
+In Hector's wrath.

 **CRESSIDA**
 What was his cause of anger?